survivejs/audio-katas/katas/kata-02.md

 2. Attach a Web Audio based sine wave oscillator to the controls so that it plays when you click start and stops when you click stop
 3. Add controls to adjust primary parameters that define a waveform
 4. Add a way to select between different waveform types
+5. Optional - Add a window for displaying and debugging application state
-5. Optional - Add a way to save oscillators
+6. Optional - Add a way to save oscillators
-6. Optional - Add a way to duplicate oscillators and play multiple at once
+7. Optional - Add a way to duplicate oscillators and play multiple at once
-7. Optional - Visualize oscillation in a separate window
+8. Optional - Visualize oscillation in a separate window
-8. Optional - Implement a [theremin](https://en.wikipedia.org/wiki/Theremin) to allow adjusting two parameters of a waveform using a single control.
+9. Optional - Implement a [theremin](https://en.wikipedia.org/wiki/Theremin) to allow adjusting two parameters of a waveform using a single control.
 A 2D slider is a good choice for this.

 ## Reference